aamaricci/EDIpack2.0/doc/python_api/globvars.rst

 Global variables
 =================

 These are global variables of the edipy2 module.
 They form a subset of the global variables of the EDIpack2 library.
-Along with all the other global variables, they can be set in the input file, and are read when calling the :func:`read_input` function.
+Along with all the other global variables, they can be set in the input file, and are read when calling the :func:`edipy2.global_env.read_input` function.

-The exposed global variables can be accessed as methods of the :class:`global_env` class.
+The exposed global variables can be accessed as methods of the :class:`edipy2.global_env` class.

 .. code-block:: python